Relocating to big city like Santiago can be difficult. Let's have a look at the municipalities where most expatriates relocate to help you choose.

 The province of Santiago is divided into 37 municipalities*.
 Below is an overview of some of them.
-To get more information on housing and real estate prices in these areas, you can consult the website of the real estate agency Bretagne Propiedades.

 *We use the term “municipality” to translate the Chilean term “comuna”.
 It is not perfect, as municipality often implies urbanization, which is not the case for comunas outside big cities.
 Yet, the “comunas” of the metropolitan region mentioned in this article are similar to the meaning of the word municipality as used in English.